-V. Making the task of poverty eradication more indigenous: As global actors pressurize African governments to open up more inorder to maximize foreign investments and capital inflows; and as big multinationals and local enterprises utilize this environment to cater for their own interests, the governments in Africa are to paying less attention to the abject poverty amongst the poor and rich both in and between countries.
-African States need to be encouraged to pay more attention to the fate of its poor populace rather than the fate of big global actors.
+V. Making the task of poverty eradication more indigenous: As global actors pressurize African governments to open up more and more to maximize foreign investments and capital inflows, and as bigmultinationals and local enterprises utilize this environment to cater for their interests, the government ishaving less and less room to pay attention to the abject poverty amongst the poor and rich both in and between countries.
+The African State will have to be encouraged to pay more attention to the fate of its poor populace than to the fate of big global actors.
 The big global actors can talk for themselves with little problem.
-The issue is: who will talk for the problem of African States.
+The issue is: who will talk for the problem.